-1. You think we cover a medical, behavioral health, or long-term care service you need but are not getting.
+1. You think we cover medical care you need but are not getting.

 What you can do: You can ask us to make a coverage decision.
-Refer to Section E2 on page 164 for information on asking for a coverage decision.
+Refer to Section E2 for information on asking for a coverage decision.

 2. You want us to cover a benefit that requires plan approval (also called prior authorization (PA)) before you get the service.